Dollar Tree misses comparable sales estimates on Family Dollar weakness

-(Reuters) - Dollar Tree Inc (DLTR.O) missed Wall Street expectations for quarterly same-store sales on Thursday as the discount store operator’s Family Dollar business struggled to boost sales in the second quarter, sending its shares down 12 percent.
+(Reuters) - Dollar Tree Inc (DLTR.O) missed Wall Street expectations for quarterly same-store sales on Thursday as the discount store operator’s Family Dollar business struggled to boost sales, sending its shares down 12 percent.

 The company also said it could look at suppliers outside China among other measures to mitigate any impact of tariffs it may face, as a trade war between the United States and China escalates.

-Imported merchandise accounts for about 40 percent to 42 percent of Dollar Tree segment’s total retail value purchases, making it vulnerable to higher tariffs.
+Imported merchandise accounts for about 40 percent to 42 percent of Dollar Tree segment’s total retail value purchases, making the company vulnerable to higher tariffs.

 “We will not stand still like other sharks to the system,” Chief Executive Officer Gary Phibin said, adding that it would be open to negotiating pricing concessions and changing product mix.

-Dollar Tree posted 1.80 percent rise in same store sales in the second quarter, compared with analysts’ average estimate of 1.84 percent.
-Margins fell by 70 basis points due to higher freight costs.
+Dollar Tree posted a 1.80 percent rise in same store sales in the second quarter, below analysts’ average estimate of 1.84 percent.
+Margins fell by 70 basis points due to higher freight costs, which the company said would continue to weigh on its results in the next two quarters.

 Same-store sales at its Family Dollar business were flat, versus analysts’ average expectation of a rise of 0.51 percent.